7 Exercises For Neck Pain And Dizziness For Cyclists: DIY

 Exercises For Neck Pain And Dizziness For Cyclists: DIY

-There are vital exercises you can do to help alleviate this discomfort.
-We will detail the activities most effective for neck pain relief during cycling, and we will start with the thoracic extension exercise.
+The best way to deal with dizziness and neck pain is to do neck exercises for cyclists.
+We will detail the activities most effective for neck pain relief during cycling, starting with the thoracic extension exercise.

 Exercise 1: Thoracic Extension